postmanlabs/labs-docs/v6/postman/collection_runs/command_line_integration_with_newman.md

 ### Options

 Newman provides a rich set of options to customize a run.
-A list of options can be retrieved by running it with the ``-h`` flag.
+You can retrieve a list of options by running it with the ``-h`` flag.

 ```bash
 $ newman run -h